Argonne National Laboratory: Educational and community outreach

 Argonne welcomes all members of the public age 16 or older to take guided tours of the scientific and engineering facilities and grounds.
-For children under 16, Argonne offers hands-on learning activities suitable for K–12 field trips and scout outings.
+For children under 16, Argonne offers hands-on learning activities suitable for K–12 field trips.
 The laboratory also hosts educational science and engineering outreach for schools in the surrounding area.

 Argonne scientists and engineers take part in the training of nearly 1,000 college graduate students and post-doctoral researchers every year as part of their research and development activities.